-3.1 Exploiting DFS trees for Feedback
+5.1 Exploiting DFS trees for Feedback

 In ADOPT-ing, agents are totally ordered as in ABT, $A_1$ having the highest priority and $A_n$ the lowest priority.
 The target of a valued nogood is the position of the lowest priority agent among those that proposed an assignment referred by that nogood.
-Note that the basic version of ADOPT-ing does not maintain a DFS tree, but each agent can send messages with valued nogoods to any predecessor and the DFS tree is discovered dynamically.
+Note that simple versions of ADOPT-ing do not need to maintain a DFS tree, but each agent can send messages with valued nogoods to any predecessor and the DFS tree is discovered dynamically.
 We also propose hybrid versions that can exploit an existing DFS tree.
 We have identified two ways of exploiting such an existing structure.
 The first is by having each agent send its valued nogood only to its parent in the tree.
-The obtained algorithm is roughly equivalent to the original ADOPT.
-The other way is by sending valued nogoods only to ancestors.
+The obtained algorithm is equivalent to the original ADOPT.
+Another way is by sending valued nogoods only to ancestors.
 This later hybrid approach can be seen as a fulfillment of a direction of research suggested in (Modi et al., 2005), namely communication of costs to higher priority parents.

-The versions of ADOPT-ing described in this article are differentiated using the notation ADOPT- $\mathcal{DON}$ . $\mathcal{D}$ shows the destinations of the messages containing valued nogoods. $\mathcal{D}$ has one of the values $\{p, a, A, d, D, Y\}$ where p stands for parent, a and A stand for all predecessors, while d, D and Y stand for all ancestors in a DFS tree.
-The difference between the upper and lower case versions is further explained in Section 3.2.
-Y is as D but for a dynamically discovered DFS tree. $\mathcal{O}$ marks the optimization criteria used by sum-inference in selecting a nogood when the alternatives have the same cost.
-For now we use a single criterion, denoted o, which consists of choosing the nogood whose target has the highest priority. $\mathcal{N}$ specifies the type of nogoods employed and has possible values $\{n, s\}$ , where n specifies the use of valued global nogoods (with SRCs) and s specifies the use of valued nogoods (with SRCs).
+The versions of ADOPT-ing introduced in this article are differentiated using the notation ADOPT- $\mathcal{DON}$ . $\mathcal{D}$ shows the destinations of the messages containing valued nogoods. $\mathcal{D}$ has one of the values $\{A, D, Y\}$ where A stands for all predecessors, while D and Y stand for all ancestors in a DFS tree.
+Y is as D but for a dynamically discovered DFS tree. $\mathcal{O}$ marks the optimization criteria used by the sum\inference()